 Trade-in abandonment

-Abandonment rate varies significantly by device model and condition.
-High-demand models where multiple platforms are competing for supply show higher abandonment rates because consumers have more credible alternatives and will cross-shop before committing.
-Older or lower-demand models show lower abandonment because fewer buyback operators make competitive offers.
-Understanding abandonment by model segment helps prioritise where price competitiveness improvements will have the most impact on intake volume.
+Abandonment rate varies significantly by device model, condition grade, and geography.
+High-demand flagship models — where five or more platforms actively compete for supply — show structurally higher abandonment because consumers have credible alternatives and the cost of shopping around is low.
+Older or lower-demand models show lower abandonment precisely because fewer buyback operators make competitive offers, reducing the consumer's realistic alternatives.
+Segmenting abandonment by model family and condition tier allows operators to prioritise where price competitiveness improvements will have the greatest impact on intake volume, rather than applying blanket increases that raise costs without improving supply selectively.

-Reducing abandonment through improved offer competitiveness requires regular calibration against the buyback market.
-An operator who has not reviewed their intake pricing relative to competitors in the past four weeks may be offering below-market values on models where specialist platforms have increased their offers.
-Connecting abandonment monitoring to a buyback price benchmarking tool allows operators to identify specific models where offer competitiveness has drifted and make targeted corrections rather than blanket price adjustments.
+Reducing abandonment through improved offer competitiveness requires ongoing calibration against the live buyback market.
+An operator who has not benchmarked their intake prices against competitors in the past four weeks may be offering below-market values on models where specialist platforms have raised their offers in response to tightening supply.
+Connecting abandonment monitoring to a real-time buyback price benchmarking tool allows operators to identify specific model-condition combinations where offer competitiveness has drifted and make targeted corrections.
+This avoids the alternative: blanket intake price increases that improve abandonment broadly but compress margin on models where the operator was already competitive.

 See also